matter-labs/zksync-web-era-docs/docs/dev/guide/custom-paymaster-tutorial.md

 ## Using the paymaster

-Create `use-paymaster.ts` script in the `deploy` folder.
-You can see the example of interacting with the paymaster in the code snippet below:
+Create the `use-paymaster.ts` script in the `deploy` folder.
+You can see the example for interacting with the paymaster in the code snippet below:

 ```ts
 import { Provider, utils, Wallet } from "zksync-web3";